Lefferts Historic House: Use as museum

+Local department store Abraham & Straus announced in January 1965 that it would establish a children's farm next to the Lefferts Historic House to celebrate the park's centennial.
+Abraham & Straus provided up to $100,000 for the project, which was part of a larger $450,000 project to renovate Prospect Park.
+In response to the announcement, city councilman Paul O'Dwyer sued to prevent the farm's construction, and local residents filed a separate suit claiming that the farm was intended as an advertisement for A&S. The New York City Department of Parks and Recreation approved the children's farm in November 1966.
+A state judge halted the project the next year, stating that a member of the Municipal Art Commission who had approved the project was also an ex-employee of A&S, but the injunction preventing the farm's construction was lifted in early 1968.
+The dedication of the children's farm was delayed until August 1971 due to numerous lawsuits.

-Lefferts Historic House operates a children's museum highlighting of the Leffertses’ family life in Kings County over three centuries including the Dutch and Native Americans who lived in the area before the structure was built.
+Lefferts Historic House operates a children's museum highlighting of the Leffertses' family life in Kings County over three centuries including the Dutch and Native Americans who lived in the area before the structure was built.
 A 2019 report stated that "The house now works as a museum, featuring a working garden, historic artifacts, period rooms, exhibits and activities such as candle making and butter churning".
 As of March 2021, the museum was closed because the house's roof, exterior, drainage system, and paths were being restored by Prospect Park Alliance.
+The $2.5 million renovation of the house officially began in June 2021 and was completed in May 2023.
+Afterward, the Lefferts Historic House Museum began hosting exhibits of the area's native inhabitants and the slaves that formerly worked at the house.

 Additional tours

 Before the house was closed for a restoration in 2019, there were tours of the upstairs rooms.
-On Father's Day and on Openhousenewyork weekend, there are additional behind the scenes tours of the attic and basement areas.
+On Father's Day and on Open House New York weekends, there are additional behind the scenes tours of the attic and basement areas.